St. GILES CHURCHYARD

 Gypsy Lee Funeral & Grave

-In the Victorian Extension there is the famous ‘Gipsy Lee’ grave.
-Her Real name was Urania Boswell.
+In the Victorian Extension there are many graves of members of the traveller community, including the famous ‘Gipsy Lee’ , whose real name was Urania Boswell.
 She died in 1933.
 The grave is the resting place of four members of the Boswell family in total.

 YouTube video of the procession.